CleverTap/clevertap-cordova/README.md

         compile "com.google.android.gms:play-services-base:+"
         compile "com.android.support:support-v4:+"
         // SUB-PROJECT DEPENDENCIES END

-**NOTE**

-Cordova Android 7.+ doesn't support Android Pie (28) libraries and hence to use this plugin, you will have to add one more plugin to your app

-    cordova plugin add cordova-android-support-gradle-release

-This plugin will manage the dependencies to the highest version available in your app and make sure the app builds correctly.
-CleverTap supports Tabs in the App Inbox but needs the Android design library to be on v28.0.0.
-Since this is not possible currently on Cordova, Tabs will not be available in this release.
-Once Cordova starts supporting Android Pie(28), we will be updating our Cordova SDK so that it can support Tabs.

 ### 2. Set up and register for push notifications and deep links